dimitrit/figforth/README.md

 `FILE`&nbsp;&nbsp;&nbsp;&nbsp;` cccc `
 <ul>
-Close the current .FTH file, and opens the given file.
-Note that a file can be loaded automatically on startup by specifying its name on the command line, e.g. `FORTH SCREENS.FTH`.
+Close the current .SCR file, and opens the given file.
+Note that a file can be loaded automatically on startup by specifying its name on the command line, e.g. `FORTH SCREENS.SCR`.
 Startup will be aborted with a `No File` error message if the file cannot be opened.
 </ul>

 `FTYPE`&nbsp;&nbsp;&nbsp;&nbsp;` --- addr `
 <ul>
 A constant containing the three character file type used by `FILE`.
-Defaults to **.FTH**.
+Defaults to **.SCR**.
 </ul>

 `OF`&nbsp;&nbsp;&nbsp;&nbsp;` --- addr  n ` _(compiling)_